MechDR/MosquitoNR/README.md

 # MosquitoNR
-This is an AviSynth plugin that removes grain from video sources.
+An AviSynth plugin that removes grain from video sources.

 This not my work, just thought it would be a nice idea to share the source, since it's published under GPL v2.